 Other causes of salivary gland obstruction that might necessitate surgery include infections, strictures, and radioactive iodine therapy, which is used to treat thyroid cancers.

-At ENT Specialists of Austin, Dr. Fyfe, Dr. Young, and Dr. Nason are experts at salivary gland removal for masses, large stones, and chronic infections.
+At ENT Specialists of Austin, our team of Physicians are experts at salivary gland removal for masses, large stones, and chronic infections.
 The delicate anatomy of these glands requires obsessive attention to detail when dealing with these crucial structures and performing surgery.

 Dr. Nason has brought the new technique of sialendoscopy to Austin.
 As the first surgeon to perform sialendoscopy in the city, he can remove salivary stones through your natural salivary ducts.
 He can still remove larger stones, sometimes with a combination of several methods, so that complete gland removal is avoided about 90% of the time.